 3. Last-mile delivery costs

-Most transportation companies opt for last-mile delivery services to keep up with the trend.
+Most transportation or trucking companies opt for last-mile delivery services to keep up with the trend.
 In this, the companies must deliver the order to customers’ doorstep.

 It is undoubtedly an expensive part of the delivery business.
 Delivering a product to the customer instead of a decided warehouse or storage hub comes at a higher cost.
 It demands the need for more drivers, vehicles, routes, and transport costs.